Certified Health Education Specialist Credential

 A Certified Health Education Specialist (CHES) is an individual who has met the standards of competency established by The National Commission for Health Education Credentialing, Inc. (NCHEC), and has successfully passed the CHES examination.

-- Many health education job announcements now state that CHES certification is preferred or, in some cases, required of job applicants.
+- Many health education promotion job announcements now state that CHES certification is preferred or, in some cases, required of job applicants.

-- Continuing education requirements for maintenance of CHES certification offer a positive incentive to remain current in health education knowledge and practices.
+- Continuing education requirements for maintenance of CHES certification offer a positive incentive to remain current in health education promotion knowledge and practices.

 The CHES examination is administered twice a year— in April and October.
-Undergraduate Health Education students are eligible to take the credentialing exam during their last semester in the program or upon graduation.
-Graduate Health Education students are eligible to take the exam at any time during their program provided that they have received a bachelor’s degree from an accredited institution.
+Undergraduate Health Promotion students are eligible to take the credentialing exam during their last semester in the program or upon graduation.
+Graduate Health Promotion students are eligible to take the exam at any time during their program provided that they have received a bachelor’s degree from an accredited institution.
 For more information on becoming a CHES, please visit the National Commission for Health Education Credentialing (NCHEC) Web site.

 Watch this video from the Society for Public Health Education (SOPHE) for more information on the Health Education Specialist program.